toddpocuca/bayinx/docs/index.md

         return target
 ```

-> If you're coming from Stan this will look largely familiar, the data and parameters blocks have been combined into the attribute definitions, while the model block is defined in the `model` method, and distribution statements are written using `<<` instead of `~`.
+> If you're coming from Stan this structure hopefully looks familiar, the data and parameters blocks have been combined into the attribute definitions, while the model block is defined in the `model` method, and distribution statements are written using `<<` instead of `~`.

 ## Fitting Models With Bayinx
-Bayinx uses Variational Inference with Normalizing Flows (NF) to approximate the posterior distribution, where the NF architecture can be customized to your preference.
+Bayinx uses Variational Inference with Normalizing Flows (NFs) to approximate the posterior distribution, where the NF architecture can be customized to your preference.
 We'll simulate some data for demonstration:

 ```py
 import jax.random as jr